-There will be three in-class examinations.
+There will be four in-class examinations.
 The dates for the exams will be posted to the course website.
-Failure to take the exam will result in a grade of zero for the exam score.
+There is one scheduled makeup for each exam.
+You can take the makeup exam to improve your exam score or if you missed the first exam.
+Failure to take either the exam or the makeup will result in a grade of zero for the exam score.
 No exceptions will be made to this policy.
-No makeup exams will be given.
-Please take note of the scheduled dates for the exams.